 Summer Insurance Coverage for Graduate Research Assistants (GRAs)

-If you're assigned as a benefits eligible Graduate Research Assistant or other academic graduate student employee for the spring semester (January 16 through May 31), you're only eligible for insurance coverage for the summer (June 1 through August 31) if you're assigned in a benefits-eligible position during that time period.
+If you're assigned as a benefits eligible Graduate Research Assistant or other academic graduate student employee for the spring semester (January 16 through May 31), you must be assigned in a benefits-eligible position during the summer months of June, July, and August to be eligible for insurance coverage during those months.

 You will also receive important information about Annual Enrollment by e-mail during the summer.
 Please ensure your contact information, in particular your email address, remains up-to-date.
 You can update your information online at the Employee Information System website [EID required].